stakhovyak/sparrow-toolkit/readme.md

   - Graph Edges: Symbolizes directed connections in graph-based computations
 - **Row** - The name embodies the library's trifecta of features: sparse matrix operations, functional piping syntax for data transformations, and graph-aware computations using efficient row-based storage.

+The name Sparrow draws deliberate inspiration from avian flocks - natural formations where thousands of birds collectively create ever-shifting graph structures in the sky.

 ## Table of contents

 <!-- TOC -->